 El Vado Ranch is reached via NM 112 from US 84 near Tierra Amarilla.
 Forest Road 151 just north of Ghost Ranch on US 84 reaches the lower part of the river.
 Forest Road 151 is dirt and not easily accessible when wet.

 The recommended minimum flow requirements for kayaks, canoes, and rafts less than 12' is 300 cfs.
 For rafts over 12' in length the recommended minimum from is 500 cfs.
 The BLM manages a 31-mile stretch of the Rio Chama – from El Vado Ranch to the Big Eddy takeout.
 Another put-in/take-out spot is Chavez Canyon, which is about 22.25 miles from El Vado Ranch and 8.25 miles from the Big Eddy takeout.
 Click here for a detailed description of this Rio Chama segment.

 - Maximum group size 16

 - Launch Lottery / Summer Season -- All launches on the 31 mile wilderness segment of the Rio Chama from May 1 to Labor Day must have an advance permit.
 BLM’s Taos Field Office administers a lottery to distribute weekend launch dates from May 1 through Labor Day.
 Applications are due before January 31.
 Lottery winners may launch any time on either Friday or Saturday.
-We will take requests for weekday launch (Sunday-Thursday) starting the first Monday in April.
+We will take requests for weekday launch (Sunday-Thursday) starting the first business day of April.
 Call Mark Sundin at 575-751-4720 or 575-758-8851.
 Private or Self-Guided Trips / Chavez Canyon -- No advance reservation or fees are required for day trips launching from Chavez Canyon, just below the Monastery.
 All you need to do for this day-run is fill out a boater registration form with the BLM before you launch.